M4xHedRum/AfricaCyberFest24_CTF/Writeup/Dejavu.md

     }
 }
 ```
-A smart contract that allows wallets buy tokens (at a fixed 2Wei price), sell tokens, and join the lottery.
+A smart contract that allows accounts buy tokens (at a fixed 2Wei price), sell tokens, and join the lottery.

 The Important things to note from the code are:
 1. While the contract might seem vulnerable to an integer overflow attack via the unsafe multiplication in the buy function, it should be noted that for solidity 0.8.0 and above the [arithmetic operations revert on underflow and overflow](https://docs.soliditylang.org/en/v0.8.25/080-breaking-changes.html)